yuta-masano/mktpl/DEVELOPMENT.md

 Perform the following sequence of tasks semi-automatically. **Requires vi operation.
 Not fully automatic.**

 1. Update and commit CHANGELOG.
-   Do the following using the script `_tool/commit_changelog.sh`.
+   Execute `_tool/commit_changelog.sh` to do the following.
-   1. Extract the commit log you want to appear in CHANGELOG from the previous release up to the time you run the script.
+   1. Check the commit message from the last release to this point and extract the subject to be used in CHANGELOG.
    2. Write commit log to beginning of CHANGELOG.
    3. Open CHANGELOG in `vi`.
-   4. **Developers manually edit CHANGELOG accordingly.**
+   4. **Developers manually edit CHANGELOG.**
-   5. If the contents of CHANGELOG have been changed before or after editing vi, the CHANGELOG will be commited.
+   5. If the contents of CHANGELOG have been changed before and after editing, the CHANGELOG is commited.
-      **Again, developers manually edit commit message accordingly.**
+      **Again, developers manually edit commit message.**
-      At the time of commit, the issue numbers listed in CHENGELOG are listed in the commit log and those issue numbers are closed.
+      When committing, the issue numbers listed in CHANGELOG are written in the commit log and those issue numbers are closed.
 2. Merge them into the local master branch and push to the remote master branch.
 3. Create the release tag and push.
-   Use the `_tool/push_release_tag.sh` to create a history of changes in the releasing version from CHANGELOG as an annotated tag and push it to remote repository.
+   Execute `_tool/push_release_tag.sh` to create a history of changes in the releasing version from CHANGELOG as an annotated tag and push it to remote repository.

 ### 6. `$ make release`